engineer-work/engineer-work/README.md

 ---

 <details>
- <summary>No Job Needed in Future 🤖 AI and the Future of Software Development </summary>
+ <summary>No Job Needed in Future 🤖 AI and the Future of Software Development & ⚙️ Labour Work too. </summary>

 # 📄 Estimated AI Impact on Software Engineering Workforce (2026–2035)